 I should note that this device’s ability to send high-quality streams can put a strain on your network and computer.
 In my experience, this device works best on a wired network or a very high quality wireless n network.

 Again, I am very happy with the HDHomeRun.
 The small device provides a high quality television signal anywhere on the user’s network.
-While it took a bit of work to get setup and better instructions might have helped, HDHomeRun’s ability to send high-quality television signals to a computer make it a great product.
+While it took a bit of work to get setup and didn’t come with detailed instructions, HDHomeRun’s ability to send high-quality television signals to a computer make it a great product.

 I just returned from a family vacation on the north shore of Lake Superior in northern Minnesota.
 We relaxed outside, went hiking in area parks, attended church, visited shops, took a trip up The Gunflint Trail in search of the illusive moose and much more.
 The weather was a pleasant 70 degrees throughout our trip.
 We had a great time.
 Take a look at some of the pictures I took.